espocrm/documentation/administration/workflows.md

 Allows changing of specific fields of the target record.
 It's possible to define formula to calculate fields.

 If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams) you need to utilize formula function entity\addLinkMultipleId.
-Example: `entity\addLinkMultipleId('teams', 'teamId')`;
+Example: `entity\addLinkMultipleId('teams', 'teamId')`.

 ### Update Related Record

 Allows changing of specific fields of the related record or records.
 It's possible to define formula to calculate fields.

-### Create Notification

-Notify specified users or user related to the target entity with some message.
-It's possible to use placeholders in message template: {entity} - target record, {user} - current user.

 ### Link with Another Record